 - a.
 All foods will meet safety guidelines (as outlined in the Howard County Health Department Regulations). - b.
 All schools will have in place a food safety plan based on process Hazard Analysis Critical Control Point (HACCP) principles. - c.
 Foods and beverages will not be consumed as part of the instructional program except as defined in the curriculum and/or when indicated in a student's Individualized Educational Program (IEP) or 504 Plan. - d.
 Foods and beverages will not be offered as a reward or withheld as punishment, except when indicated in a student's IEP or 504 Plan. - e.
 All students and employees will have free access to clean and safe drinking water throughout the school day and at after-school activities.
 The HCPSS promotes the consumption of water as an essential element that plays a role in overall health and wellness. - f.
-All foods sold outside the National School Lunch Program and School Breakfast Program will meet or exceed the USDA Smart Snacks in Schools nutrition standards.
+All foods sold and advertised outside the National School Lunch Program and School Breakfast Program will meet or exceed the USDA Smart Snacks in Schools nutrition standards and will comply with the Maryland Nutrition Standards for All Food Sold in School.
 The HCPSS will comply with the Institute of Medicine (IOM) Nutrition Standards for these foods.
 Foods and beverages will comply with the IOM Nutrition Standards. - g.
 Information on USDA Smart Snacks in Schools and the IOM Nutrition Standards will be available on the HCPSS Food and Nutrition Service website. - h.
 Food related fundraisers during the school day are prohibited.